dfamonteiro/blog/blog/content/posts/dotnet-trace-100-limit.md

 </figure>

 _Et voilà!_ As if by magic, our spikes disappear and we now have perfectly flush function spans.
 But you and me both know there's no magic here: just a lot of very careful manipulation of trace events backed by our understanding of how these trace events are laid out in the trace file.

+## Final notes

+To be honest, the hardest part of fixing this artifact wasn't the trace file manipulation[^4], it was figuring out what the hell was going on in the first place!
+My first theory was that there was some async shenanigans that were causing the spikes, it was only when I decided to count the number of stack frames in a spike that the root problem was revealed.

+After that revelation, it was only a matter of undoing the damage caused by the .NET EventPipe's limit of 100 stack frames.
+If you're also struggling with this limitation of the `dotnet-trace` tool, feel free to use this [python script](https://github.com/dfamonteiro/blog/blob/main/dotnet-trace/fix_spikes.py) that I wrote alongside this blog post.

+[^4]: I had already created trace files from scratch during working hours, maybe I'll write more about that in the future.